openrport/openrport/docs/client-auth.md

 If (2) or (3) is enabled then managing client auth credentials can be done via the API.

 ### Using static credentials
-To use just a single pair of client auth credentials enter the following line to the server config(`rportd.config`) in the `[server]` section.
+To use just a single client auth credentials enter the following line to the server config(`rportd.config`) in the `[server]` section.
 ```
 auth = "admin:123456"
 ```
 Make sure no other auth option is enabled.
 Reload rportd to activate the changes.
 Quite simple.
-Now you can run a client using the username `admin` and the password `123456`.
+Now you can run a client using the client-auth-id `admin` and the password `123456`.
 It can be done in two ways:
 1. Use a command arg: `--auth admin:123456`
 2. Enter the following line to the client config(`rport.config`) in the `[client]` section.
 ```